Awoyemivictor/gitbranch/README.md

-# This repo is to explain the Practising C programming language.
+# This repo is for Practising C programming language.